 The Doctor of Pharmacy (PharmD) program provides a comprehensive curriculum designed to develop a highly trained pharmacist capable of practicing in many different healthcare environments.
 During the program’s first three years, students split time between the classroom and introductory practical experiences in various areas of pharmacy.
 In the fourth year, PharmD students take part in eight, five-week clinical rotations, gaining exposure to multiple pharmacy specialty areas and practices.APPLY NOW FOR PHARMD PROGRAM

 As part of this professionally-oriented education, students work in state-of-the-art classrooms and teaching laboratories including a sterile products lab, compounding lab and simulated pharmacy practice lab.
 Other advanced resources include a Pyxis automated dispensing machine and laminar flow hoods to prepare sterile products using aseptic techniques such as intravenous solutions.
-Clinical learning and assessment laboratories utilizing simulated patients and a cadaver anatomy lab are other resources offered by the program.
+A clinical learning and assessment laboratory utilizing simulated patients and a cadaver anatomy lab are other resources offered by the program.

-The PharmD program provides hands-on learning and training through pharmacy practice experiences including the managerial and business side of operating a pharmacy.
+The Doctor of Pharmacy program provides hands-on learning and training through pharmacy practice experiences including the managerial and business side of operating a pharmacy.